 Not to brag, but you consider yourself a fun, friendly and generally easy person to be around.
 Your sister-in-law, on the other hand, always seems to push your buttons.
 Is there a conflict between you, or is she engaging in toxic behavior that anyone would have a hard time dealing with?
-Here’s how to know for sure.
+Here 15 traits of toxic people to look out for.

 When you ask your friend a question ("Hey, want to come over next week?"), you don't have any ulterior motives.
 When a toxic person asks you a question, though, they might be setting a trap. ("Are you free for dinner tomorrow at seven?"
 Subtext: "If you aren't free for dinner tomorrow at seven, I'll be mad at you for the rest of the week.")
 "Their modus operandi is to get people to do what they want them to do," says Abigail Brenner, M.D.
 "It’s all about them.
 They use other people to accomplish whatever their goal happens to be.
 Forget what you want; this is not about equality in a relationship—far from it."

 Your aunt agreed to go to your birthday party, but then she spent the entire time complaining.
 She wouldn’t stop talking about the uncomfortable chairs at the restaurant you picked, and isn’t afraid to tell you what a miserable, awful time she had.
 You feel so bad, you end up buying her a gift certificate for a massage to make it up to her.
 While it's easy to write your aunt off as being curmudgeonly or cranky, if she regularly makes everything about her (and insists you take care of her needs above your own), she's a toxic person, plain and simple.